Relected/relected.github.io/index.md

 # Welcome to GitHub Pages
-### This is my persional site for random stupid shit.
+### This is my personal site for random stupid shit.

 Hi, i am relected, a random guy who likes computers and tinkering with stuff, i was into computers since i was 6 ears old (as long as i could remember) i was fascinated about what computers can archive after i played my first few video game such as *IGI* and *GTA:VC*, some of yall might have heard of them as your childhood games.